 The York Minster

-Amongst all the historic buildings (like Clifford’s Tower and Abbazia di St Mary), the Minster is the landmark of the city, and it is classic Gothic style cathedral built 600 years ago.
+Amongst all the historic buildings (like Clifford’s Tower and Abbazia di St Mary), the Minster is the landmark of the city, and it is a classic Gothic-style cathedral built 600 years ago.
 The York Minster today remained one of the highest and most prestigious offices of the Church of England.

 The cathedral itself is magnificent inside and out, and the surrounding area is the main tourist area where you could find shops, cafes in all kinds of English traditional flavor.

 Heritage sites closed by includes the Clifford’s Tower, the York Castle Museum… – walk along the River Ouse, and take pictures of the beautiful scenery.
-My friend described the River Ouse a “tea bag” river because it always look muddy, but the river is certainly lively, too!
+My friend described the River Ouse a “teabag” river because it always looks muddy, but the river is certainly lively, too!

 Check out more about my favorite cathedrals at My Top 12 Cathedral in Europe (1)!